-Some language that was formerly considered socially-acceptable can offend your audience or readership.
-The cultural landscape has shifted dramatically over the last few decades—it is important to recognise this shift and be mindful of your choice of words.
+Some language that was formerly considered socially acceptable can potentially offend or distance your reader.
+The cultural landscape has changed dramatically over the last few decades and it's important to recognise the shift and be mindful of your choice of words.

-Although not all your audience may openly express their offence, it will influence their decision-making about their professional engagement with you.
-In a workplace context, being mindful not to use offensive language will also help to create a culture that promotes diversity and inclusiveness.
+In a workplace context, being mindful not to use offensive language also helps to create a culture that promotes diversity and inclusiveness.

 1. Recollections of Oppression